-Responsibility for governing the commercial assets fall to three commercial entities: Ngati Tuwharetoa Holdings Limited (NTHL), Ngati Tuwharetoa Geothermal Assets Limited (NTGA) and Ngati Tuwharetoa Electricity Limited (NTEL).
+Responsibility for governing the commercial assets fall to two commercial entities: Ngati Tuwharetoa Holdings Limited (NTHL) and Ngati Tuwharetoa Geothermal Assets Limited (NTGA).
 These commercial entities have Boards comprised of both Trustees and specialist Commercial Directors.

 NTHL is a wholly owned subsidiary of Ngati Tuwharetoa (BOP) Settlement Trust and was established to hold and manage the Commercial Assets arising out of the Treaty Settlement.

 NTGA is a wholly owned subsidiary of Ngati Tuwharetoa Holdings Limited and was established to hold and manage Geothermal Assets.
 The aquisition of Geothermal Assets from the Crown was a separate transaction to the Treaty Settlement.
 NTGA is currently the world's largest supplier of geothermal steam for industrial direct use.

 This business complements the special association and history that Tuwharetoa in Kawerau have with the Geothermal Taonga.